-eCommerce may not be overtaking traditional retail sales soon, but it's growing by leaps and bounds, and the shift to omnichannel retail cannot be ignored or stopped.
-According to Bain and Company, "if historical trends continue, e-commerce’s share of retail will rise to about 28% of total sales in 2030", which means if you're in retail, then you will inevitably need to outsource to pump up your ecommerce operations.
+eCommerce may not be overtaking traditional retail sales soon, but it’s growing by leaps and bounds, and the shift to omnichannel retail cannot be ignored or stopped.
+According to Bain and Company, “if historical trends continue, e-commerce’s share of retail will rise to about 28% of total sales in 2030“, which means if you’re in retail, then you will inevitably outsource ecommerce support operations to expand and reach your growth targets.

 When it comes to ecommerce outsourcing, the Philippines is a major destination for international businesses looking to hire experienced customer support staff.
 For these businesses, these are five important reasons why they chose to outsource their ecommerce support to the Philippines over other outsourcing destinations.